Bartholomew of Farne

 Bartholomew of Farne (died 1193) was a Benedictine hermit.
+Having spent some time as a monk at Durham, he later re-located to the Farne Islands to live as a hermit.

+His vita was written by one Geoffrey, a monk of Durham.

+Life

-Born Tostig, to parents of Scandinavian origin, in Whitby, England, he changed his name to William while still a child.
-He then travelled through Europe, possibly to escape marriage.
+Born Tostig, to parents of Scandinavian origin, in Whitby, England.
+Being teased by his friends, he changed his name to William while still a child.
+He then traveled through Europe, possibly to escape marriage.
+While in Norway, he was ordained a priest.

 He returned to England to enter the Benedictine monastery at Durham.
 It was here that he received a vision of Saint Cuthbert, and then decided to inhabit Cuthbert's old cell on one of the Farne Islands.
 There he remained for the remaining 42 years of his life.